RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/24-JER.md

 <sup>13</sup> And when he was in the gate of Benjamin, a captain of the ward [was] there, whose name [was] Irijah, the son of Shelemiah, the son of Hananiah; and he took Jeremiah the prophet, saying, Thou fallest away to the Chaldeans.
 <sup>14</sup> Then said Jeremiah, [It is] false; I fall not away to the Chaldeans.
 But he hearkened not to him: so Irijah took Jeremiah, and brought him to the princes.
 <sup>15</sup> Wherefore the princes were wroth with Jeremiah, and smote him, and put him in prison in the house of Jonathan the scribe: for they had made that the prison.
-<sup>16</sup> When Jeremiah was entered into the dungeon , and into the cabins, and Jeremiah had remained there many days;
+<sup>16</sup> When Jeremiah was entered into the dungeon, and into the cabins, and Jeremiah had remained there many days;
 <sup>17</sup> Then Zedekiah the king sent, and took him out: and the king asked him secretly in his house, and said, Is there [any] word from the LORD?
 And Jeremiah said, There is: for, said he, thou shalt be delivered into the hand of the king of Babylon.
-<sup>18</sup> Moreover Jeremiah said unto king Zedekiah, What have I offended against thee, or against thy servants, or against this people, that ye have put me in prison ?
+<sup>18</sup> Moreover Jeremiah said unto king Zedekiah, What have I offended against thee, or against thy servants, or against this people, that ye have put me in prison?
 <sup>19</sup> Where [are] now your prophets which prophesied unto you, saying, The king of Babylon shall not come against you, nor against this land?
 <sup>20</sup> Therefore hear now, I pray thee, O my lord the king: let my supplication, I pray thee, be accepted before thee; that thou cause me not to return to the house of Jonathan the scribe, lest I die there.
 <sup>21</sup> Then Zedekiah the king commanded that they should commit Jeremiah into the court of the prison, and that they should give him daily a piece of bread out of the bakers ’ street, until all the bread in the city were spent.
 Thus Jeremiah remained in the court of the prison.